Fact Sheet FS1215

 Whatever the choice, always start with a clean container.
 If using a previously used pot, wash it first with a solution of one part household bleach to nine parts water.
 (For example, one-half cup of bleach to 4.5 cups of water.)
 Since bleach is caustic, wear rubber gloves and avoid spilling on your skin.
 Bleach also emits harmful fumes, so mix the solution outdoors or in a well-ventilated room.

 Remember that containers have different properties.
-Clay or metal pots dry out very quickly in the summer heat, while glazed ceramic, plastic or fiber, do not.
+Terra cotta or metal pots dry out very quickly in the summer heat, while glazed ceramic, plastic or fiber, do not.
 Thus, a terracotta pot might be a better choice for shade, while ceramic or fiber might be better for sun.
 The type of plant is also a consideration in choosing a container.
-Cacti from desert areas do much better in porous clay while those from the rainforest ("Christmas cactus" for example) adjust easily to the additional moisture held in ceramic pots.
+Cacti and succulents herald from drier desert areas and perform much better in porous terra cotta pots while those from the rainforest adjust easily to the additional moisture held in ceramic pots.

 Always thoroughly moisten the potting mix before placing it in the container for planting.
 Place the potting mix in a separate large tub-like container.
 Gradually add small amounts of water while stirring the soil to thoroughly moisten the mixture.
-When finished, the mix uniformly should feel moist but not be saturated and should readily crumble in your hand.
-The organic compounds in the mix absorb water and expand and when there is adequate space retain air pores among the soil particles.
+When finished, the mix should feel uniformly moist but not be saturated and should readily crumble in your hand.
+The organic compounds in the mix absorb water and expand, and when there is adequate space, retain air pores among the soil particles.
 This moistening procedure before placing the potting mix in the planting container retains the air porosity in the soil that plant roots require.

 Proper watering is essential.
 Plants in containers dry out much more quickly than plants in the ground.
 Never underestimate how much a large planter, filled with mature plants, can "drink" on a hot day!
-Take care; however, as too much water can be just as fatal as not enough, especially if the soil is not well drained.
-Watering is tricky because it is very weather dependant.
-Do not water by the calendar.
-You might not water for days during a cool wet period and then need to water 1–2 times per day on dry, hot days.
-The amount of sun, soil volume, size, type and location of the planter will all determine when water is needed.
+However, too much water can be just as fatal as not enough, especially if the soil is poorly drained.
+Watering is tricky because it is very weather-dependent.
+Do not water by the calendar as several days may pass during a cool wet period when no water is required, only to be followed by hot, dry days when the containers will need water 1–2 times per day.
+The amount of sun, soil volume, size, type, and location of the planter all will determine when water is needed.
 Often, the exposed soil surface may be dry but the roots, just inches below, are not.